 Locating fish at Norris Lake can be difficult because of the rapid drop of the lake level.
 In addition to this, there have been sub-freezing temperatures that have deterred a lot of fishermen.
 If you’re planning on fishing here, make sure you take a jacket!

 In stained areas, largemouth can be caught at about teen feet deep on steeper, rocky banks.
 Striped bass remain in deeper waters – all the way up to thirty feet!
 This can make catching striped bass a little difficult, though not impossible.
 Small mouth bass can be caught at Norris Lake using live minnows or crankbaits.
 Also, anglers have been known to catch them using live shiners on steep, rocky banks.

 Crappie are a little slower at Norris Lake.
 Same with the Bluegill fish.
 However, they’re not impossible to catch: it just takes a little more time and patience.
 Catfish, however, are known to be caught on steep, broken rock banks on the lower half of the Lake.

 Fishing at Smoky Mountain National Park:

 There are plenty of places to fish, and hopefully this information will help guide you to how you want to spend your time with your fishing pole and bait.
-Remember to use the right bait and follow the timing schedule (fishing in the morning or night) for the most effective fishing.
+Remember to follow the timing schedule (fishing in the morning or night) for the most effective fishing.
 Of course, if you’re just fishing for fun, you can go at any time and use whatever bait you’re most comfortable with.
 This guide is purely to help you make the best choices when going fishing.